-Danang is a beach city currently on a building boom – more so than any other city we’ve seen in Vietnam so far, probably because it has so much to offer on a terrific beach spanning a long coastline.
+Danang (or Da Nang) is a beach city currently on a building boom – more so than any other city we’ve seen in Vietnam so far, probably because it has so much to offer on a terrific beach spanning a long coastline.

-Danang is a place I’d go back to in a heartbeat, and so is nearby Hoi An.
-We were only in both places for a few days each, but that was enough to convince us to go back sometime in the next year and stay much longer.
-We sure do have a fantastic, endless travel lifestyle, don’t we?
+I’d go back to Danang and Hoi An in a heartbeat.
+We were only in both places for a few days each, but that was enough to convince us to go back sometime to stay longer.

 In Hoi An, we wandered around the city at sunrise before the throngs of tourists roused their groggy heads from beds.
-We had the city almost all to ourselves with the locals who use the cooler, early morning hours to get a jump on their day.
+We had the city almost all to ourselves.
+Locals were up – they use the cooler, early morning hours to get a jump on their day.

-We took pictures at sunrise; we went to street-side cafes; we wandered the market; we strolled the river at night; we lit box candles and made wishes; we took a great bike tour of a nearby island with a delightful university student (bike tour review here); we talked with locals and found the greatest ice cream stand in town (location here); we went to the fabulous An Bang beach (review here).
+We took pictures at sunrise; went to street-side cafes; wandered the market; strolled the river at night; lit box candles and made wishes; took a great bike tour of a nearby island with a delightful university student (bike tour review here); talked with locals and found the greatest ice cream stand in town; went to the fabulous An Bang beach (review here).

-We also took a “basket boat” tour.
-We used “Tin Basket Boat Tour”.
+We also took a “basket boat” tour with “Tin Basket Boat Tour”.
 An older woman was our guide and we had a blast.
 (Other reviews, details, contact info can be found here.)

 I also met a friend in real-time after meeting her in a Facebook group.
 She lives in Hoi An.
 Sometimes you just meet people and click right away – as if you’d known them forever.
 This woman was that for me – and I’d love to see her again!

-In Danang, Tedly and I relaxed on “China Beach”; we roamed alleys between main roads; we watched the fire-breathing dragon bridge at night; we took a trip to the amusement park at Sun World Ba Na Hills (Tedly’s review here).
+Tedly and I relaxed on “China Beach”; roamed alleys between main roads; watched the fire-breathing dragon bridge at night; took a trip to the amusement park at Sun World Ba Na Hills (Tedly’s review here).

 The tourist park is more than 4500 feet above sea level, so it’s a nice quick break from the heat below.
 While that’s great, it’s not at all like Dalat, which I liked a lot (more info here).